calvinyeungck/calvinyeungck.github.io/_publications/project1.md

 collection: publications
 permalink: /publication/2009-10-01-paper-title-number-1
 excerpt: ''
-date: 2023-10-01
+date: 2023-04-10
 venue: 'Journal 1'
 paperurl: ''
-citation: '•	Yeung, C., Bunker, R., & Fujii, K. (2023).
+citation: 'Yeung, C., Bunker, R., & Fujii, K. (2023).
 A framework of interpretable match results prediction in football with FIFA ratings and team formation.
 Plos One, Accepted.'
 ---
 <!-- This paper is about the number 1.
 The number 2 is left for future work. -->